 Gone Fishin'

 When you order seafood on Isla Mujeres it is fresh.
 The boats above are where that fresh seafood comes from.
 Every morning they go out on the open sea and bring home every manner of wiggling, squiggling, flipping, and undulating things for the tables of the Marisco places.
 These are "Old Man and the Sea" boats.
 These don't take tourists to the reefs or to scuba among the clown fish.
 These take Spenser Tracy dressed like a poor Cuban out to do manly Hemingway things with ropes and stuff.
 They don't take Hawaiian shirts and designer flip-flops along the beach to watch the sunbathers.
+The time to plant your palm trees is this weekend in the light of the moon.
+Be sure to plant them in sandy well drained soil with plenty of sunlight.

 Only six days left in the palapa poll - please vote.